FAQ

 • Am I eligible to graduate?

-For all questions regarding eligibility to graduate, please contact your school/college advisor.
+For all questions regarding eligibility to graduate, please contact your school/college advisor and the Office of the Registrar.

 • When do I need to apply to graduate?

-Fall candidates must apply when the application for graduation opens in the fall semester (typically in September).
-Spring/Summer candidates must apply when the application for graduation opens in the spring semester (typically in February).
+Fall candidates must apply when the application for graduation opens in the fall semester.
+Spring/Summer candidates must apply when the application for graduation opens in the spring semester.
+To view the application open and close dates, please visit the Offie of the Registrar's Academic Calendar here

 Students must apply online via CaneLink to participate in the ceremony.
 View the Application for Graduation page for deadlines and more information.
-If you need clarification on when to apply contact your academic advisor.
+If you need clarification on when to apply contact your academic advisor and/or Office of the Registrar.

 • I missed the deadline to apply for graduation, but was able to register late through my school.
 Will I still have a cap and gown and will my name be listed in the program?